Labuurii/CodedHumanoid/CloudBuildDownloader/README.md

 This will cause the program to wait for a new successful unity cloud build.
 When the build is complete the build will be downloaded and unzipped.
 Eg if launched from this directory:
->> ./CloudBuildDownloader/bin/Debug/CloudBuildDownloader.exe --build_mode=Debug --build_name="win64-debug" --platform=Windows
+>> ./CloudBuildDownloader/bin/Debug/CloudBuildDownloader.exe --build_mode=Debug --build_name="win64-debug" --platform=Windows --project_name="coded-humanoid"

 ## Command line arguments